partrickJhonson/beef/Geolocation.md

 * Street Address details

 If the victim machine has a firewall that monitors outgoing connections (Zonealaram, LittleSnitch, etc), calls to Google maps will be alerted.

+Note that modern Java (as of Java 7u51) will outright refuse to execute self-signed Java applets unless they're added to the exception list.